bluetides-project/IO_Simulator/README.md

 # PAID-IO Optimization of BlueTides

-IO_Simulator for the BlueTides Project using the bigfile library
+IO Simulator for the BlueTides Project using the bigfile library

+After cloning, run bootstrap.sh to get the submodule content.

 Run on COMA: